samvarankashyap/atomic-host-tests/CONTRIBUTING.md

 made will successfully run on CentOS Atomic Host, Fedora Atomic Host, and RHEL Atomic Host.
 If you don't have access to RHEL Atomic Host, please note it in a comment to your PR.

+During the PR review process, please use separate commits when making requested changes to your outstanding PR.
+It is useful to preserve the history of the changes to a PR during the review process.
+Please don't force-push a new commit on your PR unless absolutely necessary.
+The use of `git commit --fixup` is encouraged as it can make squashing commits easier.

 ### Reviewing Patches